Get to enjoy some of your summer squash early! Try these fried squash blossoms for an amazing side dish, or meal!

 - squash blossoms

 - 2 eggs for every 6 blossoms

 - 1 tsp salt

 - 2 T. Water

-- Mix together the eggs and water to create a “wash”
+- In a medium bowl, mix together the eggs and water to create a “wash”

 - In a separate bowl, mix together cornmeal, salt, pepper, and garlic powder.

-- Heat the oil in a large heavy bottom skillet (I like cast iron for this)
+- Heat the oil in a large heavy bottom skillet over medium heat.
+(I like cast iron for this)

 - Gently dip the blossoms in the egg/water mixture.